gph82/mdciao/doc/index.rst

 These can be imported into the namespace by simply by using ``import mdciao``.

-Whereas the command-line-tools from above tend to be more stable, the API functions and calls might change future.
+Whereas the command-line-tools from above tend to be more stable, the API functions and object calls might change future.
 Bugfixes, refactors and redesigns are in the pipeline and experienced users should know how to deal with this.

 However, a general (semi) intuitive structure exists.